Improved Performance Guarantees for Orthogonal Group Synchronization via Generalized Power Method

 The performances of projected power method in joint alignment problem ($\mathbb{Z}_m$-cyclic group) and angular synchronization are studied in a series of works~\cite{B16,CC18,LYS17,ZB18}.
 The algorithm consists of an ordinary power iteration plus a projection to the group.
-One core question regarding the power method is: when can we recover the maximum likelihood estimator via generalized power method?
+One core question regarding the power method is: when can we recover the maximum likelihood estimator (MLE) via generalized power method?
 The answer depends on the noise level.
 The work~\cite{CC18} proves that projected power method with proper initialization converges to the MLE for joint alignment problem and achieves an information-theoretically optimal performance bound in the asymptotic regime.
-For angular synchronization, the inspiring work~\cite{ZB18} employs the leave-one-out technique and is able to establish a near-optimal bound on the noise strength to ensure the global convergence of generalized power method to the MLE.
-As a by-product,~\cite{ZB18} also provides a near-optimal bound for the tightness of SDP relaxation.
-Recently,~\cite{LYS20} proposes an algorithmic framework based on generalized power method to solve the synchronization of $\Od(d)$ group and its subgroups such as permutation group and special orthogonal group.
-The authors also provide a theoretical analysis on how far the output from GPM is away from the ground truth.
+Several papers~\cite{B16,LYS17,ZB18} have been devoted to solving the angular synchronization by using the generalized power method and to providing convergence analysis of the algorithm.
+The inspiring work~\cite{ZB18} employs the leave-one-out technique and is able to establish a near-optimal bound on the noise strength to ensure the global convergence of the generalized power method to the MLE.
+As a by-product,~\cite{ZB18} also provides a near-optimal bound for the tightness of the SDP relaxation.
+Recently,~\cite{LYS20} proposes an algorithmic framework based on the generalized power method to solve the synchronization of $\Od(d)$ group and its subgroups such as permutation group and special orthogonal group.
+The authors also provide a theoretical analysis on how far the output from the GPM is away from the ground truth.